Full Stack Web Development Internship Program

 - Live Class

 Just the mention of AI and the brain invokes pictures of Terminator machines destroying the world.
 Thankfully, the present picture is significantly more positive.
 So, let’s explore how AI is helping our planet and at last benefiting humankind.
 In this blog on Artificial Intelligence applications, I’ll be discussing how AI has impacted various fields like marketing, finance, banking and so on.

 If you’re new to AI make sure to check out this blog on what is AI.

 Marketing is a way to sugar coat your products to attract more customers.
-We, humans, are pretty good at sugar coating, but what if an algorithm or a bot is built solely for the purpose of marketing a brand or a company?
+We, humans, are pretty good at sugar coating, but what if an algorithm or a bot is there solely for the purpose of marketing a brand or a company?
 It would do a pretty awesome job!

 In the early 2000s, if we searched an online store to find a product without knowing it’s exact name, it would become a nightmare to find the product.
 But now when we search for an item on any e-commerce store, we get all possible results related to the item.
-It’s like these search engines read our minds!
+It’s like these search engines are reading our minds!
 In a matter of seconds, we get a list of all relevant items.
 An example of this is finding the right movies on Netflix.

 Artificial Intelligence Applications – AI in Marketing